DeVante' Jones

-DeVante' Jones (born April 9, 1998) is an American professional basketball player for Metropolitans 92 in the French LNB Pro A. He played college basketball for the Michigan Wolverines of the Big Ten Conference.
+DeVante' Jones (born April 9, 1998) is an American professional basketball player for Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA) and the EuroCup.
+He played college basketball for the Michigan Wolverines of the Big Ten Conference.
 He previously played for the Coastal Carolina Chanticleers.

 High school career

 Jones attended Tyner Academy in Chattanooga, Tennessee and led his team to the Region 3-AA championship in 2014.
 As a sophomore, he averaged 16 points, 4 rebounds and 5.9 assists per game.
 For his last two years of high school, he transferred to St. Augustine High School in New Orleans, where he helped his team achieve a combined 52–9 record.
 As a junior, he averaged 16.5 points, 4 rebounds and 6 assists per game.
 As a senior, he averaged 17 points, 5 rebounds, 6.5 assists and 3 steals per game.
 Jones played for Notre Dame Preparatory School in Fitchburg, Massachusetts for a postgraduate season where he averaged 25 points, 5 rebounds and 4 assists per game.
 He committed to playing college basketball for Coastal Carolina.